 The Company is committed to identifying opportunities to form partnerships to deliver sustainable community development projects that create shared value, both for the Company and for its community stakeholders.
-This is a key initiative aimed at providing long-term, sustainable

-Examples of the Company's Sustainability Projects are included on pages 33 to 35 of the 2019 Annual Report.
+This is a key initiative aimed at providing long-term, sustainable outcomes for the community that last beyond the life of the mine through local economic development, education and training outcomes, environmental outcomes or sustainable health outcomes.
+Examples of the Company's Sustainability Projects can be found here and within the Sustainability Report issued each year.